Contiric/Contiric/README.md

 ### Hey everyone! 👋
 My name is Ricardo Conti, I´m from Brazil 🇧🇷

-I'm a student of software programming, and I´m available for a job opportunity.  💻 💻
+I'm a student of software programming, and available for a job opportunity.  💻 💻

 Always looking for new learnings and technologies.
 Open mind to learn more.